Distributive Conjugal Transfer

 Gene expression and architecture

 In collaboration with our Wadsworth colleague, Dr. Joe Wade, we have performed extensive transcriptional and translational profiling analyses on M. smegmatis and M. tuberculosis.
 These data are freely available to the scientific community to identify their gene(s) of interest.

 The ability to precisely map the 5’ends of mRNAs and the start sites of translation initiation highlighted two unusual features of gene architecture in mycobacteria.
 First, mycobacteria encode many leaderless transcripts (they lack a 5’UTR, including the Shine-Dalgarno) sequence.
-Second, they encode hundreds of small proteins (less than 50 amino acids).
+Second, they encode hundreds of small proteins, or sproteins, (less than 50 amino acids).
 Thus, many genes have been mis-annotated or missed in current mycobacterial annotations.
 Our current work is focused on: (i) re-annotating the genome sequences based on our experimental data, (ii) determining the mechanism of leaderless translation, and (iii) identifying the functions of sproteins.

 Mycobacterial Systems Resource

 In collaboration with the laboratories of Drs.
 Joe Wade, Graham Hatfull (University of Pittsburgh) and Eric Rubin and Sarah Fortune (Harvard), we have begun to establish an M. smegmatis based resource.
 The resource is based on 1153 M. smegmatis proteins that have >50% amino acid identity with orthologues encoded in M. tuberculosis, M. leprae, M. ulcerans and M. avium.
 This level of conservation across all species ensures that these proteins mediate fundamental mycobacterial processes, and that any genetic, phenotypic and bioinformatic data generated from their analysis will be applicable to all species of mycobacteria.